Treating overactive thyroid

 Other reasons for surgery include:

-- a person is unable to be treated with radioiodine treatment as they are pregnant and they are unable or unwilling to take thionamides
+- A person cannot be treated with radioiodine treatment as they are pregnant and are unable or unwilling to take thionamides.

 However, you will need to take medication for the rest of your life to compensate for the lack of a functioning thyroid gland – these will be the same medications used to treat an underactive thyroid gland.